netzmacht/contao-toolkit/README.md

 [![Downloads](http://img.shields.io/packagist/dt/netzmacht/contao-toolkit.svg?style=flat-square)](http://packagist.com/packages/netzmacht/contao-toolkit)
 [![Contao Community Alliance coding standard](http://img.shields.io/badge/cca-coding_standard-red.svg?style=flat-square)](https://github.com/contao-community-alliance/coding-standard)

-This library provides tools for solving common tasks required when developing for Contao CMS.
+This library is a developer toolkit for developing in Contao CMS.
+It contains a bunch of helpers which are used in many of the extensions of [netzmacht creative][8].

 Install
 -------

 You can install this library using Composer.
+It requires at least PHP 5.4 and Contao 3.2.

 ```
 $ php composer.phar require netzmacht/contao-toolkit:~1.0